micmog/LaserbeamFoam/README.md

 The work was generously supported by the Engineering and Physical Sciences Research Council (EPSRC) under the ''Cobalt-free Hard-facing for Reactor Systems'' grant EP/T016728/1, and Science Foundation Ireland (SFI), co-funded under European Regional Development Fund and by I-Form industry partners, grant 16/RC/3872.

 ## Citing This Work
 If you use laserbeamFoam in your work.
-Please use the following to cite our work:
+Please use the following to cite our work until a more appropriate reference is available:

 Thomas F. Flint, Gowthaman Parivendhan, Alojz Ivankovic, Michael C. Smith, Philip Cardiff,
 beamWeldFoam: Numerical simulation of high energy density fusion and vapourisation-inducing processes,